CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 One question I always have (though seldom explicitly ask) when I take a new class is "how hard is this class"?

-Sitting now in the instructor's seat I realise how difficult a question that is answer.
+Sitting now in the instructor's seat I realise how difficult a question that is to answer.

-In my experience, I have encountered 3 bucked of difficulty:
+In my experience, I have encountered 3 types of difficulty:
 * Calculation difficulty: Where you have long and complicated calculations you have to do.
 A lot grunt work.
 Very easy to make careless mistakes.
-This is what I think of in higher level applied maths, physics, engineering.
+This is what I think of in higher level applied maths, physics, or engineering.
 * Definition/memory difficulty: Where there is a lot information to try and absorb at once.
 I've had math classes with too many definitions to track/juggle.
 This is also what beats me up in history (lots of information) or foreign languages (lots of vocabulary).
 * Intuition difficulty: Where figuring out how to think about things is the challenge.
-This it what get me in the theoretical math and computer science classes.
+This it what gets me in the theoretical math and computer science classes.

 So how does this class rank in those?
 * Calculation difficulty: It shouldn't be bad here.
 In fact, a not uncommon use for programming is to make these sorts or things easier.
 Have the robots do the long, easy-to-mess-up type of work.
-* Definition/memory difficulty: I think will be an issue earlier on, but should hopefully ease up as we build a solid foundation.
+* Definition/memory difficulty: I think this will be an issue earlier on, but should hopefully ease up as we build a solid foundation.
 * Intuition difficulty: This is where I would worry.
 From the overhead of getting more comfortable navigating a computer to